A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

 We denote the nominal (expected) system states as $\{\mZpred_{i|k}\}$, corresponding to the nominal input sequence $\{\mVpred_{i|k}\}$ according to $\mZpred_{i+1|k} = f(\mZpred_{i|k}, \mVpred_{i|k}; \bar \theta)$.
-Due to the model error \eqref{eq:state_input_dependent_model_error}, we need to address the fact that potentially $x(k+1) \notin \XX$, i.e. $A_x x(k+1) > \mOnes{n_x}$, when applying the nominal input $\mVpred_{0|k}$, even though the corresponding nominal predicted state satisfies $\mZpredOpt_{1|k}\in\XX$.
-A common strategy for achieving robustness in predictive control is to tighten the constraints by leveraging controllability along any possible predicted state sequence $\{\mZpred_{i|k}\}$~\cite{Mayne2014}.
+Due to the model error \eqref{eq:state_input_dependent_model_error}, we need to address the fact that potentially $x(k+1) \notin \XX$, i.e. $A_x x(k+1) \nleq \mOnes{n_x}$, when applying the nominal input $\mVpred_{0|k}$, even though the corresponding nominal predicted state satisfies $\mZpredOpt_{1|k}\in\XX$.
+A common strategy for achieving robustness in predictive control is to tighten the constraints by leveraging controllability along any possible predicted state sequence $\{\mZpred_{i|k}\}$~\citep{Mayne2014}.
 Intuitively speaking, controllability enables efficient compensation of deviations $x(i) - \mZpred_{i|k}$ via feedback control.
-More precisely, the possible deviations can be bounded by a decay constant, expressed by parameter $\rho$, at which a controller can compensate disturbances of a certain magnitude, captured by parameter $\epsilon$.
-Using these two measures, deviations from the planned nominal trajectory are compensated via an iterative tightening of the constraints, which allows to flexibly respond to upcoming disturbances at consecutive time steps via replanning, thereby enabling overall constraint satisfaction.
-Following \citet{Koehler2018b}, we tighten the constraints \eqref{eq:MPSF_nominal_opt_state_constraints}, \eqref{eq:MPSF_nominal_opt_input_constraints}, and \eqref{eq:MPSF_nominal_opt_safety_constraint} in the computation of the backup plans as
+More precisely, the possible deviations can be bounded by a decay constant, expressed by a parameter $\rho$, at which a controller can compensate disturbances of a certain magnitude, defined proportionally to a parameter $\epsilon$.
+Using these two measures, deviations from the planned nominal trajectory can be compensated via an iterative tightening of the constraints.
+This allows a flexible response to upcoming disturbances at the desired probability level $p_\mSafe$ during consecutive time steps via replanning, thereby enabling overall constraint satisfaction.
+Following \cite{Koehler2018b}, we tighten the constraints \eqref{eq:MPSF_nominal_opt_state_constraints}, \eqref{eq:MPSF_nominal_opt_input_constraints}, and \eqref{eq:MPSF_nominal_opt_safety_constraint} in the computation of the backup plans as

 implementing a trade-off between compensation and magnitude of disturbances via the converging recursion